Charge density wave

 The CDW in electronic charge is accompanied by a periodic distortion – essentially a superlattice – of the atomic lattice.
 The metallic crystals look like thin shiny ribbons (e.g., quasi-1-D NbSe3 crystals) or shiny flat sheets (e.g., quasi-2-D, 1T-TaS2 crystals).
-The CDW's existence was first predicted in the 1930s by Rudolf Peierls.
-He argued that a 1-D metal would be unstable to the formation of energy gaps at the Fermi wavevectors ±kF, which reduce the energies of the filled electronic states at ±kF as compared to their original Fermi energy EF.
+The CDW's existence was first predicted in the 1930s by Rudolf Peierls, who argued that a 1-D metal would be unstable to the formation of energy gaps at the Fermi wavevectors ±kF, which reduce the energies of the filled electronic states at ±kF as compared to their original Fermi energy EF.
 The temperature below which such gaps form is known as the Peierls transition temperature, TP.

 The electron spins are spatially modulated to form a standing spin wave in a spin density wave (SDW).
-A SDW can be viewed as two CDWs for the spin-up and spin-down subbands, whose charge modulations are 180° out-of-phase.
+A SDW can be viewed as two CDWs for the spin-up and spin-down sub-bands, whose charge modulations are 180° out-of-phase.